 Severe tiredness and lack of energy (fatigue) may make you feel drowsy, exhausted or confused.
-These symptoms can last for several weeks or months after having chemotherapy.
+These symptoms can last for several weeks or months after chemotherapy.
 Check with your doctor whether your fatigue is related to a low red blood cell count (anaemia).
-This can be treated with blood transfusions.
+Anaemia may be treated with blood transfusions.
+Otherwise, keeping active and exercising can help you feel less fatigued.
+See our Understanding Fatigue and Cancer fact sheet.